HeatxCliff/Masters_Toronto_2025/INSIGHTS/readme_insights.md

 - **Consistency + Role clarity** outperformed raw mechanical ability.
 - **Clutch performance** and **mental resilience** were defining traits of the winning side.
 - **Alfajer and f0rsakeN** dominated statistically and situationally.
-- **Patmen**, a rising rookie, showed that sharp game sense and rotation reads can win key rounds — highlighting PRX's depth beyond just veterans.
+- **Patmen**, a rising rookie, showed that sharp game sense and rotation reads can win key rounds, highlighting PRX's depth beyond just veterans.